SAP-samples/teched2023-IN264/intro/intro1/README.md

 3. Post manager approval, you also like to automate the creation of Purchase Requistion for the approved equipments in SAP S/4HANA Cloud or SAP Ariba system.

-Instead of developing point-to-point integration for the above two use cases, you will learn and understand how we can achieve the same via an event-driven integration pattern.
+Instead of developing point-to-point integration for the above three use cases, you will learn and understand how we can achieve the same via an event-driven integration pattern.

+### Scenario Extension Possibilities
-<I>The advantage of event-driven integration is that you can easily add or remove new subscribers to update your business processes.
-For example, the given scenario can be easily extended with the following two more integrations:
+The advantage of event-driven integration is that you can easily add or remove subscribers to update your business processes.
+For example, the given scenario can be easily extended with the following two more integration use cases:

-* You can replicate the new hired data in real-time to secondary HCM application to manage other supporting functions like Employee Benefits.
+* You like to replicate the new hired data to secondary HCM application in real-time to manage other supporting functions like Employee Benefits.
-* Post manager approval, you also like to automatically grant the access to the SAP BTP applications using the available APIs.</I>
+* Post manager approval, you also like to automatically grant the access to the SAP BTP applications or any other application using the available APIs.

 ## Scenario Architecture

 <img src="/intro/intro1/images/scenario_architecture.png" width=100% height=100%>

 1. Add(hire) a new employee in <b>SAP SuccessFactors</b> system.
    <br> 1a.
-The new employee data event gets published using the <b>REST</b> interface directly to <b>SAP Integration Suite, Advanced Event Mesh</b> topic `SuccessFactors/NewHire/{EmployeeId}` where `EmployeeId` gets dynamically resolved from the new hire payload.
-For this, we need to do the proper [configurations](/intro/intro2) and this is already been performed on the given SAP SuccessFactors system.
+The new employee data event gets <b>published</b> using the <b>REST</b> interface directly to <b>SAP Integration Suite, Advanced Event Mesh</b> topic `SuccessFactors/NewHire/{EmployeeId}` where `EmployeeId` gets dynamically resolved from the new hire payload.
+For this, we need to do the proper [configurations](/intro/intro2) and this has already been done on the given SAP SuccessFactors system.

 2. <b>First Subscriber</b> listens to the AEM queue that is subscribed to the topic `SuccessFactors/NewHire/{EmployeeId}` using the Cloud Integration <b>AMQP</b> sender adapter.
     <br> 2a.
 It would then sends a welcome email to the given newly hired candidate's email id along with the survey link using the Cloud Integration <b>Mail</b> receiver adapter.